An official website of the European Union. See all European Institutions

 The EU delegation to Korea does not provide service on the VISA or other necessary documents related to visiting or travelling to Europe.

-To find more information on Visa Exemption and documents, please visit the Travelling in Europe website, or consult the Embassy or Consulate-General of the country of your main destination that possesses full competency on this matter.
+To find more information on Visa Exemption and documents, please consult the Embassy or Consulate-General of the country of your main destination that possesses full competency on this matter.

 Address: 18th Floor, Kyobo bldg, 1 Jongno 1-ga, Jongno-gu, Seoul 110-714